SheepwormJM/Tips-and-Tricks/Alter information in a file.md

 Note, when copy and paste, or with some files, get multiple spaces, not a tab (check with cat -T).
 To replace multiple spaces with a single space and then all single spaces with a tab do the following:

 ```
+# Note that there are TWO spaces in the first one!
 sed 's/  */ /g' filename | sed 's/ /\t/g' > new_filename
 ```